 Beef's extra fat means it's great for items like meatballs and hamburgers, which utilize the fat to make the food juicy.
 However, bison can impart its unique flavor that's great on its own or mixed with a variety of foods such as peppers, cheese, corn, beans, and other hearty ingredients.
 Beef and bison both have a lot of iron and often look similar on the plate.
 In fact, some people may not even notice the difference between them, especially if it's mixed into a chili, for example.

-- Don't be surprised to see bison also referred to as buffalo, as it's a common misnomer.
-Buffalo and bison are two different animals.
+You may sometimes see bison also referred to as buffalo, as it's a common misnomer, but they are two different animals.
 That said, the meat tastes great in stews, cooked like a steak, ground into burgers, and used any way beef is prepared.

 - Garlic-Studded Buffalo Roast